Mark Greene: History

-His love life takes another downward spin when his feelings for Dr. Lewis increase, but she leaves the hospital for a job in Phoenix, Arizona.
-He suffers emotionally again after he is brutally beaten in the ER men's room in the episode "Random Acts".
-The attack is initially believed to have been carried out by Chris Law in retaliation to avenge the death of his brother, who had been treated by Dr. Greene for a gunshot wound.
-Law claims Dr. Greene failed to save his brother’s life because of his race, as Greene had assumed he and his brother were gangbangers.
-Later, it is implied that his assailant was a psychotic individual who was randomly attacking doctors.
-The real assailant is never caught.

-After the attack in Season 3, Greene buys a gun and, in an extremely uncharacteristic moment, pulls the gun on a group of teenagers who were harassing and following him on a train platform; soon after he throws it in the river.
-He struggles through a large part of Season 4 but comes to terms with his attack in Season 5 when he helps Nigerian-born janitor Mobilage Ekabo reveal his memories of torture by talking about the attack with him, allowing him to obtain political asylum and avoid deportation.
+His romantic feelings for Lewis grow but she leaves the hospital for a job in Phoenix, Arizona.
+He suffers psychologically after he is attacked and severely beaten in the restroom in the episode "Random Acts".
+The attack is initially believed to have been carried out by Christopher Law, the brother of a patient who died after Greene treated him for a gunshot wound.
+Law claims Greene failed to save his brother’s life because of his race, as Greene had incorrectly assumed Law and his brother were gangbangers.
+Later, the show implies the assailant was a psychotic individual who was randomly attacking doctors; Greene's attacker is never caught.
+After the attack Greene buys a gun and, in an uncharacteristic moment, pulls it on a group of teenagers who were harassing and following him on a train platform; soon after, Greene throws the gun into the river.
+Greene struggles through a large part of Season 4 but comes to terms with his attack in Season 5 when he helps Nigerian-born janitor Mobilage Ekabo reveal Ekabo's memories of torture by talking about Greene's own attack with Ekabo, allowing Ekabo to obtain political asylum and avoid deportation.

-With the passing of Doug's father comes the re-entrance of Mark's parents.
-He and Doug travel to California to settle Doug's father's affairs (Doug's father and new wife were both killed in a car wreck) and take a side trip to visit Mark's parents, who live in another part of California.
-His relationship with his father David is still strained, and his mother suffers from a string of medical conditions associated with aging.
-Mark also finds out that his mother viewed his birth as a mistake, as she didn't know his father well and got married quickly when she got pregnant.
-Mark's distrust of the Navy puts him at odds with David when he and Mark fight over whether Ruth should be treated in a base hospital or a civilian hospital.
-Ruth eventually dies and Mark goes to her funeral, leaving him on edge when he clashes with Kerry Weaver over Robert Romano's successful drive for the chief of staff position.